 I have been both alone and lonely to tell the difference between them.
 I am ok with being alone.
 But being lonely?
 I am terrified to be that.
-And without her, I would have been exactly that.
 When I pray, I always thank GOD about how fortunate I am and how fulfilled He has made my life.
 I never ask GOD to grant me a wish.
 But on that day, I did exactly that.
 I never look up at the heaven and say “GOD, please give me…”.
 On that day, I did exactly that.

 It was Sunday.
-Dr. Green and Dr. Roy saw that our unborn baby’s heartrate was falling every time she had contractions.
+Dr. Green and Dr. Roy saw that our unborn baby’s heart rate was falling every time my wife had contractions.
 Fetal distress, they call it.
 They decided to have an emergency C-section.
 We had read about it and prepared but I never thought it would come to that.
 The procedure involves literally cutting the stomach and getting the baby out.
 She was feeling the pressure.
 I am the emotional one and I was scared but could not show that.
 I was taking photos to distract myself more than her.

 “Would you like to be in the room?”, Dr. Roy asked.